About the Institute

 Through the generous gift to the University, three endowed funds result from the Michael Lee-Chin & Family gift:

-The Chair and Professorships roles are to contribute significantly to the general body of knowledge on business strategy dealing with concepts such as business valuation, business excellence and growth.
+The Chair and Professorship roles are to contribute significantly to the general body of knowledge on business strategy dealing with concepts such as business valuation, business excellence, and growth.

 In addition, more focused research will add significantly to our understanding of investment and portfolio management.